 Even when we respond in healthy ways to the challenges, distancing their fledgling emotions from our own egos and sense of well-being, we still have invested so much in them.

-We parents have our heartstrings tied to our children’s successes and failures, to their struggles and joys, to their disharmony and harmony.
+Though we parents have our heartstrings tied to our children’s successes and failures, to their struggles and joys, to their disharmony and harmony.
 Though they might have come from our womb, they are not us.

 Their choices are theirs; their struggles are theirs, and their developmental stage is theirs.